 Singapore has adopted the United Nations Commission on International Trade Law (UNCITRAL) Model Law on Cross-Border Insolvency (the "Model Law"), which is given force of law in Singapore under Section 354B of the Companies Act read with the Tenth Schedule.
 Situations in which the Model Law applies include (i) where assistance is sought in Singapore by a foreign court or a foreign representative in connection with a foreign proceeding, (ii) where a foreign proceeding and a proceeding under Singapore insolvency law in respect of the same debtor are taking place concurrently.
-The Model Law does not apply to certain entities such as certain financial institutions.19
+The Model Law does not apply to certain entities such as certain financial institutions.21

-Article 19 sets out the relief that may be granted by a Singapore court (at the request of a foreign representative) from the time of filing an application for recognition until the application is decided upon, while Article 20 sets out the effects of recognition of a foreign main proceeding and Article 21 sets out the relief that may be granted upon the recognition of a foreign proceeding (whether a foreign main proceeding or a foreign non-main proceeding).
+Article 19 sets out the relief that may be granted by a Singapore court (at the request of a foreign representative) from the time of filing an application for recognition until the application is decided upon, while Article 20 sets out the effects of recognition of a foreign main proceeding and Article 21 sets out the relief that may be granted upon the recognition of a foreign proceeding (whether a foreign main proceeding).

-These forms of relief include, for instance, the staying of the commencement of actions or proceedings against a debtor, execution against the debtor's property, suspension of the right to transfer, encumber or dispose of the debtor's property, as well as any additional relief that may be available to a Singapore insolvency officeholder.
+These forms of relief include, for instance, the staying of the commencement of actions or proceedings against a debtor, execution against the debtor's property, suspension of the right to transfer, encumber or dispose of the debtor's property,